gighive/gighive/docs/index.md

 ### If you are a media librarian or have a preexisting cache of media files
 - You can edit the default csv file to create your own historical Gighive.

+### What is it?
+- Based on Ubuntu, it is a website that you spin up through automation and host yourself either in your network or in Azure.
+It includes a database for you, your fans or wedding guests to upload video and audio files into.

 ### Why not just use YouTube?
 - This site is for do-it-yourselfers who don't want to be beholden to Big Tech but be the masters of their own destiny.